Morr0/Atheer/ROADMAP.md

 # Atheer
 ## Roadmap:
 ### List of things to work on:
-- Correct scheduled articles releaser to get articles older than today in a transaction
 - Let client render current date in local time
+- Correct tag attachment to article UI
+- Correct tag attachment on backend
 - Add Polly to handle retries of errors with scheduling background service, recaptcha service, S3
 - Migrate from FirstName and LastName to Name
 - Login and Register with Github
+- Benchmark performance in a Docker containers to simulate production server
+- Add health check endpoints
 -

 ### List of things if have time: